-The ACS High Resolution Camera has a user-selectable coronagraphic mode for imaging faint objects (circumstellar disks, substellar companions) near bright point sources (stars or luminous quasar nuclei).
-The coronagraph suppresses the diffraction spikes and rings of the occulted source below the level of the scattered light, most of which is caused by surface errors in the HST
+The ACS High Resolution Channel had a user-selectable coronagraphic mode for imaging faint objects (e.g., circumstellar disks, substellar companions, quasar-host galaxies) near bright point sources (e.g., stars, quasars).
+The coronagraph suppressed the diffraction spikes and rings of the occulted source below the level of the scattered light, most of which was caused by surface errors in the HST

 optics.
 The coronagraph was added after ACS construction began, at which point it was impossible to insert it into the aberration-corrected beam.
-Instead, the system is deployed into the aberrated beam, which is subsequently corrected by the ACS optics.
-Although it is not as efficient as a corrected-beam coronagraph (especially for imaging close to the occulted source) the HRC coronagraph significantly improves the high-contrast imaging capabilities of HST
+Instead, the system was deployed into the aberrated beam, which was subsequently corrected by the ACS optics.
+Although it was not as efficient as a corrected-beam coronagraph (especially for imaging close to the occulted source) the HRC coronagraph significantly improved the high-contrast imaging capabilities of HST

 A schematic layout of the ACS coronagraph is shown in Figure 6.2

-.
-The aberrated beam from the telescope first encounters one of two occulting spots.
-The beam continues to the M1 mirror, which forms an image of the HST
+The aberrated beam from the telescope first encountered one of two occulting spots.
+The beam continued to the M1 mirror, which forms an image of the HST

-entrance pupil on the M2 mirror, which corrects for the spherical aberration in the HST
+entrance pupil on the M2 mirror, which in turn corrects for the spherical aberration in the HST

 For filters F435W